Student Counseling Service

 Are the counselors also on faculty at RFUMS?

 No. The clinicians at Student Counseling Service do not have faculty appointments or teaching responsibilities at RFUMS.
 This is to ensure privacy and protection for students.

 Are my visits to the Student Counseling Service confidential?

 Matters shared with Student Counseling Service clinicians are kept confidential and private.
 There are specific laws and ethics relevant to confidentiality and exceptions, which are upheld by Student Counseling Service clinicians and will be reviewed with you in your first visit.

 Will my academic record include visits to the Student Counseling Service?

-Visits to Student Counseling Service are not part of your academic record, but are managed as health record and are protected by the Health Insurance Portability and Accountability Act (HIPAA).
+Visits to Student Counseling Service are not part of your academic record, but are managed as health record and are protected by all applicable federal and state laws.